 for setting the standard, 1 kHz reference tone or the nominal audio levels: These include –20,

-Automatic gain control circuits try to get a consistent level.
+Automatic gain/volume control circuits try to get a consistent level.
 If

 it’s soft, it’ll boost the signal.
 If it’s loud it’ll

 turn it down.
 Don’t use it!
 It’ll bring the noise floor

 Frequency is measured in Hertz or cycles per second

 - Human hearing generally ranges from 20 Hz to 20 kHz

 - Concert A = 440 Hz

 - Middle C is 261.63 Hz

 - The human voice ranges from about 100 – 9,000 Hz